I was introduced to these spoiled walks by my father and grandfather.

 "Leave the course better than you found it."
 Whether it's fixing divots or repairing pitch marks that aren't yours, there's a responsibility that we learn early to collectively take care of our environment.
 At Good Walk Coffee we will always look to carry products and select materials and processes that have a minimal impact on our planet.

 Golf is an old game, a slow game, a game of endless frustration that is impossible to master.
-It is a game that, with one shanked hozzle rocket, can make you want to sell your clubs and quit playing forever.
+It is a game that, with one shanked hosel rocket, can make you want to sell your clubs and quit playing forever.
 And with the very next swing, a pured iron shot that nestles up next to the pin, has you thinking “I never want this round to end.”
-It’s an experience that can be a lot like business and life.
+It’s an experience that can be a lot like life and business.
 In both, you experience ups and downs.
 But in the end, you grow in ways you weren’t expecting and you wouldn’t change the experience for anything.